toshokan/flag-mast/README.md

 }
 ```

-This will print
+This will print (note that the _method name_ is used)
 ```
 Buttons { one: true, two: false, three: true }
 ---
 Buttons {
     one: true,
     two: false,
     three: false
 }
 ```